Lear Corporation research snapshot

 LEA AI Stock Analysis

-LEA AI stock analysis currently reads Lear Corporation as a global automotive technology leader supplying seating and electrical distribution systems to OEMs worldwide.
-The July 7, 2026 close was $131.35 and the calculated market capitalization was $6.58 billion.
-TTM revenue reached $23.52 billion with TTM net income of approximately $528 million.
-Lear operates through two segments: Seating and E-Systems, serving nearly every major automaker.
-The key question is whether Lear can navigate automotive production cyclicality, the EV transition, content-per-vehicle growth, and debt service while maintaining margins and returning capital to shareholders.
+LEA AI stock analysis reads Lear Corporation as a global automotive technology leader supplying seating and electrical distribution systems to OEMs worldwide.
+The July 31, 2026 close was $130.64, down 10.72% on the day after the company beat Q2 estimates and raised full-year guidance, and the calculated market capitalization was $6.44 billion.
+TTM revenue reached $23.70 billion with TTM net income of approximately $556 million.
+Lear operates through two segments, Seating and E-Systems, serving nearly every major automaker.
+The key question is whether Lear can convert record new business wins and improving E-Systems margins into sustained earnings growth through automotive production cyclicality, the EV transition, China weakness, and debt service.
 This LEA AI stock analysis is informational only and is not investment advice.

 Current price